One-Period Model

-Ross made the untenable assumption that continuous time trading is possible and the category error of defining a cash flow as a jump in price.
+However, Ross made the untenable assumption that continuous time trading is possible and the category error of defining a cash flow as a jump in price.
 Stock prices jump between market close and market open but there is no associated cash flow.
-A cash flow is a payment made by the instrument issuer to each instrument holder.
+A cash flow is a payment made by the instrument issuer to instrument holders.
 Stocks pay dividends, bonds pay coupons, futures pay the change in end-of-day quotes (and always have price zero).
-The Fundamental Theorem of Asset Pricing shows models of cash flows entail geometric constraints on arbitrage-free prices.

 The One-Period Model specifies a finite set of tradable instruments I. The set of possible outcomes \Omega represents what can happen over the period.
-The initial prices are given by a vector {x\in\boldsymbol{R}^I}2, indexed by the instruments.
+The initial prices are given by a vector {x\in\boldsymbol{R}^I}1, indexed by the instruments.
 Terminal cash flows are defined by a vector-valued function {C\colon\Omega\to \boldsymbol{R}^I} where {C(\omega)\in\boldsymbol{R}^I} are the cash flows for each instrument corresponding to outcome {\omega\in\Omega}.

 A position \xi\in\boldsymbol{R}^I is the number of shares purchased in each instrument at the beginning of the period.
 The cost of acquiring the position is {\xi\cdot x = \sum_{i\in I}\xi(i) x(i)} and results in {\xi\cdot C(\omega)} at the end of the period.
 The realized return of a position \xi\in\boldsymbol{R}^I is {R_\xi = \xi\cdot C/\xi\cdot x} provided \xi\cdot x\not=0.